Curricular Practical Training

 How to Apply for CPT +

-- Consult with your academic department for academic eligibility before obtaining job offer
+- Consult with your school/program regarding academic eligibility for CPT

-- Pick up new I-20 that includes CPT information on page 2, after receiving an email from an international student adviser saying it’s ready
+- Pick up new I-20 with CPT authorization on page 2, after receiving an email saying it’s ready

 Proof of Employment Authorization +

 When approved for CPT, an F-1 student receives an updated I-20 with the relevant CPT employment information displayed on page 2.
-Authorized employment may only begin after the student has received the updated I-20 from the Center for Global Services the start date shown on page 2 has arrived.
+Authorized employment may only begin after the student has received the updated I-20 from Rutgers Global–International Student and Scholar Services and the start date shown on page 2 has arrived.